mcoder9/slv/README.md

 ### Set RSA Key for SSH

 ※ Please set the path to your RSA key.
-The default path is `~/.ssh/id_rsa`. ※ Currently, only the default path is supported.Please set the path to your RSA key.
 The default path is `~/.ssh/id_rsa`.

 ```bash
 ?
 What's the path to your RSA key? (~/.ssh/id_rsa) › ~/.ssh/id_rsa